‘GH’ Spoilers: Sam Has Hope For Jason, Will Betsy Reveal Burton’s Patient 6 Was Franco’s Childhood Companion?

 Finn (Michael Easton) realizes that Anna (Fiona Hughes) has him cornered.
 He tries to persuade Anna not to blackmail him but Anna only puts more pressure on him.
 So Finn has no choice but to play along with her.

 Scott (Kin Shriner) tries to talk to Liz (Rebecca Herbst) in an attempt to plumb the depths of her feelings for Franco.
-Scott is concerned that Franco’s risky quest could affect Liz.
+Scott is concerned about how Franco’s risky quest could affect Liz.
 Liz’s love for Franco will have to be strong to take the shock of the secrets that could emerge from Franco’s investigation into his past.

 [Featured Image by Jason Merritt/Getty Images]